higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

   * `List(BigDecimalTaggedAvroMarshallers, JavaTimeDateAvroMarshallers)` if `srcGenSerializationType` is `Avro` or `AvroWithSchema` and `idlGenBigDecimal` is `ScalaBigDecimalTaggedGen`
   * `List(BigDecimalProtobufMarshallers, JavaTimeDateProtobufMarshallers)` if `srcGenSerializationType` is `Protobuf`.

-The `JodaDateTimeAvroMarshallers` and `JodaDateTimeProtobufMarshallers` are also available, but they need the dependency `frees-rpc-marshallers-jodatime`.
+The `JodaDateTimeAvroMarshallers` and `JodaDateTimeProtobufMarshallers` are also available, but they need the dependency `mu-rpc-marshallers-jodatime`.
 You can also specify custom imports with the following:
-  * `idlGenMarshallerImports := List(freestyle.rpc.idlgen.Model.CustomMarshallersImport("com.sample.marshallers._"))`
+  * `idlGenMarshallerImports := List(mu.rpc.idlgen.Model.CustomMarshallersImport("com.sample.marshallers._"))`
   * See the [Custom codecs section in core concepts](/docs/rpc/core-concepts#custom-codecs) for more information.

 The source directory must exist, otherwise, the `srcGen` task will fail.
 Target directories will be created upon generation.